Yandex Cloud

 • Set up authentication

-Before you start, install the YDB CLI.
-To connect to your Yandex Managed Service for YDB database from the YDB CLI, specify the endpoint and path and select and set up authentication mode.
+First, you need to install the YDB CLI.
+To connect to your Yandex Managed Service for YDB database from the YDB CLI, specify the endpoint and path and select and set up the authentication mode.

 Configuring security groupsConfiguring security groups

-To connect to your DB in Dedicated mode, allow incoming and outgoing traffic over TCP on port 2135.
-Make sure the assigned security group contains the appropriate rule, or add one:
+To connect to your database in Dedicated mode, allow incoming and outgoing traffic over TCP on port 2135.
+Make sure the assigned security group has the relevant rule, or add one:

 Management console